Meet Our Co-Directors

 In concert, Casey has performed with the Winston-Salem Symphony in their concert opera production of Robert Kapilow's Green Eggs and Ham and has been a featured soloist in the Messiah Sing-Along at Davidson College.
 Additionally, Casey is the Director of Social Media and Advertising for the young artist program FIO MONDO, and she is a regular guest clinician with the Decatur Avondale Children’s Choir.

-Casey received her BA in Music and English in 2019 from Davidson College, where she studied with Ilana Lubitsch.
-She completed her Master of Music with a concentration in Vocal Performance in 2022 at Georgia State University under the tutelage of Kathryn Hartgrove.
-She has also studied piano with Dr. Caroline Owen and Dr. Will Fried.
+Casey received her BA in Music and English from Davidson College, where she studied with Ilana Lubitsch.
+She completed her Master of Music with a concentration in Vocal Performance at Georgia State University under the tutelage of Kathryn Hartgrove.

-Outside of music, Casey enjoys horseback riding, rock climbing, cooking, reading, an spending time with her tuxedo cat, Scout.
+When she’s not singing, Casey enjoys horseback riding, rock climbing, reading, and spending time with her tuxedo cat, Scout.